tigefa4u/gitlabhq/doc/development/contributing/issue_workflow.md

 Subject labels are always all-lowercase.

-## Team labels
+## Group labels

-Team labels specify what team is responsible for this issue.
+Group labels specify what group is responsible for this issue.
-Assigning a team label makes sure issues get the attention of the appropriate people.
+Assigning a group label makes sure issues get the attention of the appropriate people.

-The current team labels are:
+The current group labels are:

 - ~Configure
 - ~Create